griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Prob Pos (Problematic Positions)**

-In past testing it has been observed that peptides containing cysteines may result in difficulties during synthesis, disulfide bond formation, or reduced stability during storage.
-Peptides containing cysteines may later fail identity/purity tests (e.g. by LC MS) during drug product testing (which may be requested by the FDA).
+In past testing it has been observed that peptides containing cysteines may result in difficulties during synthesis, due to disulfide bond formation, or have reduced stability during storage.
+Thus, peptides containing cysteines may later fail identity/purity tests during drug product testing.

-For most studies using a synthetic long peptide approach for vaccine delivery, if any position in the core binding peptide has a cysteine, then mark the candidate as **Reject**.
+For most studies using a synthetic long peptide approach for vaccine delivery, if any position in the core binding peptide has a cysteine, our group marks the candidate as **Reject**.
 Some long peptide vaccine studies allow some amount of cysteines in the synthesized peptide (e.g. 1 - 2 in the long peptide sequence) and may attempt to mitigate the potential issues above (e.g by strategic pooling, such as avoiding multiple cysteine containing peptides in the same pool).
+You may need to clarify if Cysteines need to be excluded by contacting your peptide manufacturer.

-For studies using DNA/RNA vectors for vaccine delivery, no problematic amino acids will be defined in the pVACtools analysis and this criteria can be ignored.
+For studies using DNA/RNA vectors for vaccine delivery, no problematic amino acids should be defined in the input YAML file, and this criteria can be ignored.

 **Num Passing Peptides**